 - the outcome of the assessment is consistent with the rigorous MSC Fisheries Standard.

 - stakeholder support is strengthened for both the result obtained in this fishery and for the overall MSC certification program.

 Between 2012 and 2015, stakeholders commented on 36% of fishery assessments with a total of 723 comments received in total.

 In total, 12.5% of comments contributed to a change in score, with 5% prompting a condition to be raised in the final certification report.
 Conditions are generated when an assessor deems that there is scope for a fishery to collect further information, or improve its operations to meet best practice.
 In total, 17 fisheries were asked to make one or more improvements as a result of stakeholder comments.

 Certification bodies are required to consider stakeholder input

 The input that stakeholders provide during assessments is crucial to ensuring a credible and robust certification outcome.
 The independent certification bodies who conduct assessments are required to carefully consider all comments received.
 If they choose not to take comments on board, they must document their rationale.
 This ensures that your input is transparently and thoroughly considered by the assessment team.

-All fishery certifiers are required to have their own complaints procedure.
+All third party accredited certification bodies are required to have their own complaints procedure.
 You should be able to find this on their website.
-If you need to raise a complaint with your certifier, please use their own complaints procedure as a first step.
+If you need to raise a complaint against any certification bodies or auditors, please use their own complaints procedure as a first step.

-If you are not satisfied with a certifier’s response, it is possible to raise a complaint with MSC’s independent accreditation body – Accreditation Services International (ASI).
+If you are not satisfied with a certification body's response, it is possible to raise a complaint with MSC’s independent accreditation body – Accreditation Services International (ASI).